bertiebertolo/Auto_BLASTp/README.md

    - Paste the repository URL
      ```
      https://github.com/bertiebertolo/Auto_BLASTp.git
+     ```
+   - I recommend saving the Repository locally and reopening it in VS code.

 5. **Create a Python Environment**:
    - Create a new conda environment for this project.
 Run the following command in the VS code Terminal, this can be done by selecting "View > Terminal" from the menu bar: